On motivic Joyce-Song formula for the Behrend function identities: Introduction

 \sss The motivic Hall algebra $H(\A)$ is a $K(\Var_{\MM})[\ll^{-1}]$-module.
 We define a submodule of $H(\A)$ by the elements $[X\to\MM]$ such that $X$ is an algebraic $d$-critical locus in the sense of \cite{Joyce}.
 We call it the $d$-critical elements of $H(\A)$ and denote it by $H_{d-\Crit}(\A)$.
 Then let

 We define the integration map

 by taking the global motivic sheaf $\sS_{X}^{\phi}$ for the algebraic $d$-critical locus $X$.
 By \cite{BBJ}, \cite{BJM}, if the algebraic $d$-critical locus $(X,s)$ has an orientation, which is a root line bundle $K_{X,s}^{1/2}$ for the canonical line bundle $K_{X,s}$, then there exists a global motivic sheaf $\sS_{X}^{\phi}\in \overline{\mM}_{X}^{\hat{\mu}}$, where $\overline{\mM}_{X}^{\hat{\mu}}$ is defined similarly to $\overline{\mM}_{\kappa}^{\hat{\mu}}$ by considering the motives of quadratic forms over $X$.
 The sheaf $\sS_{X}^{\phi}$, when restricted to the local critical chart of $X$, is the perverse sheaf of vanishing cycles times the motive of a quadratic form over $X$.
 In this paper we always assume that there exists an orientation.
-Please see \S \ref{Application:Poisson:homo} for more details.
-The algebra $H_{\ssc, d-\Crit}(\A)$ is called the semi-classical part of the Hall algebra and has a Poisson bracket, see \S (\ref{Poisson:bracket:Hall:algebra}).
-We also define a Poisson bracket on the ring $\overline{\mM}_{\kappa}^{\hat{\mu}}[\Gamma]$, see \S (\ref{Poisson:bracket:motivic:quantum:torus}).
-We prove that the integration map $I$ is a Poisson algebra homomorphism.
-This can be taken as the main contribution of the motivic Joyce-Song formula in Theorem \ref{main:thm} in this paper.
+Please see \S \ref{Application:homo} for more details.
+The algebra $H_{\ssc, d-\Crit}(\A)$ is called the semi-classical part of the Hall algebra.We prove that the integration map $I$ is an algebra homomorphism.